Certificate Level: Graduate

-Note: We are currently accepting applications on a rolling basis for the cohort starting in January 2020.
-The Nurse Anesthesia Program receives approximately 130 applications per year and accepts 20 students per class.
+The Nurse Anesthesia Program receives approximately 140 applications per year and accepts 20 students per class.

 An on-campus interview is required for admission and will be held after the application deadline.
 Selection of qualified candidates for interview is based upon meeting the admissions criteria as well as the quality of the application materials.
 Therefore every applicant who meets the admission criteria is not offered an interview.

 Accepted candidates can request a deferral of admission for one year prior to their full-time start date.
 A request of deferral is granted only once and must be made in writing to the Chair of the Nurse Anesthesia Program.

 Master's degree in nursing.
 GPA of 3.0 or above from the master's degree education.